ahmadawais/mxcn/readme.md

 ## Sponsor

-Me ([Ahmad Awais](https://twitter.com/mrahmadawais/)) and my incredible wife ([Maedah Batool](https://twitter.com/MaedahBatool/)) are two engineers who fell in love with open source and then with each other.
+I ([Ahmad Awais](https://twitter.com/mrahmadawais/)) and my incredible wife ([Maedah Batool](https://twitter.com/MaedahBatool/)) are two engineers who fell in love with open source and then with each other.
 You can read more [about me here](https://ahmadawais.com/about).
 If you or your company use any of my projects or like what I’m doing then consider backing me.
 I'm in this for the long run.
 An open-source developer advocate.

 [![Sponsor Awais](https://raw.githubusercontent.com/ahmadawais/stuff/master/sponsor/sponsor.jpg)][s]